Intelligence Specialist (IS)—U.S. Navy Rating B600

 Intelligence specialists perform most of their duties in an office or watch environment.
-They usually work closely with others, doing mostly analytical work, but must have the capability to work without supervision and to support the intelligence mission of the Navy on land, undersea, at sea and in the air.
-Intelligence Specialists serve aboard ships, in aircraft squadrons and various intelligence production centers located in the United States and overseas.
+They usually work closely with others, doing mostly analytical work, but must have the capability to work without supervision and to support the intelligence mission of the Navy on land, undersea, at sea, and in the air.
+Intelligence Specialists serve aboard ships, in aircraft squadrons, and at various intelligence production centers located in the United States and overseas.

 Qualifications for Navy Intelligence Specialists

 A high school diploma is needed, and applicants for this rating and their immediate families must be U.S. citizens or from a low-risk country (according to Intelligence Community Directive 704).